 Please note that much of the recent social change on homosexual behavior has been because the LGBT Community has portrayed itself as “victims”, beset by hostile attitudes and pernicious laws.
 The result has been that for decades our society has not enforced sodomy laws, gays have been portrayed in only positive ways in movies and the media, military rules were changed, and in general there has been a “live and let live” attitude in the nation.

-The final irony is that after these five judges handed gay marriage to this group of poor Humiliationvictims, many of the more strident ones, and their progressive heterosexual friends, are now poised to be the bullies, to use all of the laws of the land to badger and to silence believers in ways that believers would never have imagined to badger them.
+The final irony is that after these five judges handed gay marriage to this group of poor victims, many of the more strident ones, and their progressive heterosexual friends, are now poised to be the bullies, to use all of the laws of the land to badger and to silence believers in ways that believers would never have imagined to badger them.

 It is even worse.
 Many young people today believe that they must be legally protected from ideas that might make them feel badly.
 The new land mine on college campuses is “micro-aggression”, and the new demand is for “trigger word” warnings.
 Even liberal educators are aghast.
 See “Coddling of the American Mind.”